pez-globo/pufferfish-software/deploy/README.md

 ---

 ### Deployment (Production Environment)
-These instructions are to setup Raspberry Pi with Pufferfish-Vent-Software in a production environment.
+These instructions are to setup Raspberry Pi with all the critical services.

 > **Note:** USB Mass Storage Device with Label **LOGS** is needed for logging in production environment.
 >